pslucas0212/Part-5-Perparing-the-Template/README.md

 ![Filter on userdata and click UserData open-vm-tools link](/images/sat65.png)

 On the Provisioning Templates > Edit UserData open-vm-tools page click the Association tab.
-Next click RedHat 8.3 in Applicable Operating Systems section All Items list and it will move over to the Selected Items list.
+Next click RedHat 8.3 in the Applicable Operating Systems section All Items list and it will move over to the Selected Items list.
 Click the blue Submit button.

 ![Associate UserData open-vm-tools with RedHat 8.3](/images/sat66.png)